Casita Travel Terms and Conditions

 Article 15, paragraph 1

-The Tenant and traveller(s) are obliged to comply with all instructions and regulations of Casita or the service providers in order to ensure a pleasant stay and are liable for damage caused by their unauthorised behaviour, to be assessed according to the standards of behaviour of a proper Tenant and/or traveller.
-Keys, access codes and other (Accommodation/Travel) documents are not transferable.
-It is prohibited to sublet the Accommodation, resell the booked stay or otherwise grant access to third parties in any way.
+The Tenant and traveler(s) are obligated to comply with all instructions and regulations of Casita or its service providers to ensure a pleasant stay and are liable for damage caused by their unauthorized behavior, as judged by the standards of a proper Tenant and/or traveler.
+Keys, access codes, and other (Accommodation/Travel) documents are non-transferable.
+Subletting the Accommodation, reselling the booked stay, or otherwise providing access to third parties in any way is prohibited.
+Article 15, paragraph 2

 Article 15, paragraph 3